BrightID/BrightID/README.md

 ## Personal Data

 It's up to individual users to safeguard their own personal data by choosing carefully with whom to share it (contacts or apps) once they've shared their BrightID with them.
+BrightID doesn't share personal data with apps.

 ## Contribute